T110-pmOS/abuilds/README.md

 You can use to install mesa working with libetnaviv driver configured for, and so on.

 ## Building

+### Docker
+Use Dockerfile included:

+    docker build -t abuild --progress=plain --output output .

+or directly on tablet as bellow:
 ### Setup abuild

     addgroup <yourusername> abuild